 The Group believes that employees are valuable resources of an enterprise and also the foundation for long-term corporate development.
 As a result, the Group is committed to strictly abiding the relevant employment laws and regulations, and building a strong team of employees who share the Group's mission and vision.
 The Group is also devoted to providing a safe, healthy, discrimination-free, and reasonable working environment for employees.
+As stipulated by the Group, open recruitment, merit-based admission, and employment based on appropriate conditions are applied in the recruitment process.

-(a) Remuneration
+(a) Remuneration, Promotion, and Dismissal

 The Group aims to provide a fair and competitive remuneration package to attract and retain talents.
-The package, which is reviewed periodically, is a combination in the form of basic salary, incentives bonus, mandatory provident fund, and other fringe benefits which base on the employee's performance and qualification.
+The package, which is reviewed periodically, is a combination in the form of basic salary, incentives bonus, mandatory provident fund, and other fringe benefits which based on the employee's performance and qualification.
 Fair terms on working hours, holidays, termination of contract, fringe benefits and leave entitlement are stipulated on the employment contracts signed between employees and the Group.
 The Group also provides employees with retirement schemes in accordance with the law.
+The Group adopts a performance review system formally on an annual basis and upon completion of probation or as and when required.
+The annual performance review will form the basis for evaluating remuneration and promotions.
 Employees are dismissed based merely on reasonable and legitimate reasons and are provided with notification of the termination of the employment contract in writing.
 All remuneration and compensation are consistent with legal and regulatory requirements.